coleifer/peewee/docs/peewee/querying.rst

 SQL Functions
 ^^^^^^^^^^^^^

-Arbitrary SQL functions can be expressed using the ``fn`` function.
+Arbitrary SQL functions can be expressed using the :py:class:`fn` helper.

 Selecting users and counts of tweets: